jsantiago611/important-pineapple/src/pages/index.md

           Interdum et malesuada fames ac ante ipsum primis in faucibus.
   - type: section_cta
     template: section_cta
     title: This Is Call To Action Block!
+G
     section_id: call-to-action
     subtitle: This is an optional description for the call to action block.
     actions: